sonassi/magestack-queue/README.md

     0 to ~ (seconds)

-When users sucessfully exit the queue and are allowed access to the site, the value set in the timer dictates how long they are allowed to remain "idle" on the site.
+When users successfully exit the queue and are allowed access to the site, the value set in the timer dictates how long they are allowed to remain "idle" on the site.

 Eg. If the timer is set to 600 seconds and the user accesses the site but does not click a link for more than 600 seconds (from their last link click), they will be ejected from the store and put back into the queue.
 If the user however were actively clicking, they will remain on the site indefinitely occupying a queue slot.